huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 ```

-Default parameters : If there is no arguments, but you want to run that function
+Default parameters: If there are no arguments, but you want to run that function

 ```javascript
 function multiply(a, b = 1) { //default b = 1